koompios/pionux.org/docs/Contributer.md

 ## Pionux

-Please note that this project is released with a [Pionux]().
+Please note that this project is released with a [Pionux](https://pionux.org/).
 By participating in this project you agree to aside by its terms.
+## Our Contributors
+Thanks goes to these wonderful people:
+- Mr. Rithy Thul
+- Mr. Sela Thul
+- Mr. Brilliant Phal
+- Mr. Vuthy San
+- Miss Claire Bun
+- Mr. Sovanden Sarim
+- Mr. Hengsrun Seang